amaltaro/wflow_sim/docs/visualization_usage.md

 ## Integration

-The visualization tools integrate seamlessly with the workflow simulator:
+The visualization tools integrate seamlessly with DAGFlowSim:

 1. Run simulations to produce JSON under `results/sim/`
 2. Generate visualizations using `scripts/workflow_visualization.py` (outputs to `results/vis/` by default)